RomanRiesen/thesis/Thesis/thesis.md

         \nodepart{four} {\bf Commands:\\}
         };
     \end{tikzpicture}
-    \caption{ReelaySensor Component Diagram}
+    \caption{A Pull-Based, Static ReelaySensor Component Diagram}
     \label{fig:reelayStaticSensor}
 \end{figure}

 The `ReelaySensor` is most naturally represented by a `queued` component, which emits events on a schedule set by a `rateGroupDriver`.
 These events contain the most up-to-date data of all the actual sensors for which this `ReelaySensor` instance is responsible.
 But as both `queued` and `active` components add quite significant overhead to the complexity of the system, their use is discouraged on bare-metal.
 We will use a `passive` component to maximize the usefulness of our provided components.
+Further, thanks to *persistence* of the monitors provided by Reelay we don't have to accumulate the values in the `ReelaySensor` and can simply emit events even if they might not contain all the values.

 In regards to the `ReelaySensor` there are two approaches discussed and one implemented in the finalized topology example: